aggroskater/resume/RESUME.md

       iverilog, gtkwave, ngspice
     * __System Administration__: GNU/Linux

-# Stuff you Actually Care About
+# Stuff You Actually Care About

 Let's face it.
 This is the stuff you're really looking at.
+Or is it?

 * Previous Employment
     * __Colorado School of Mines__ (4 months): "Digger Dialer" - Fundraising,